 Undergoing a mastectomy or lumpectomy after breast cancer can leave you feeling a sense of personal loss, as well as dissatisfaction with the appearance of your chest.
-Dr. Nadeau provides stunning Seattle breast reconstruction results for survivors of breast cancer who wish to feel like themselves again, regaining self-confidence in their appearance.
+Dr. Nadeau provides stunning breast reconstructions in Seattle for survivors of breast cancer who wish to feel like themselves again, regaining self-confidence in their appearance.

 What does breast reconstruction entail?

 While breast reconstruction may not be right for every patient who undergoes a mastectomy, for those who wish to recreate their breast mounds the procedure can be life-affirming.
 Breast reconstruction can be performed at the same time as the mastectomy, or can be delayed for a period of time.
 In either case, Dr. Nadeau provides compassionate care at every stage of the process, crafting a unique approach that is dictated by your aesthetic tastes and individual preferences for your new look.

 “Dr. Nadeau explained each step as she went.
 I knew what was happening in the moment.
 It was a very good experience.”
 Patient

 What are the different options for breast reconstruction?

 Breast implants: Breast reconstruction can be performed with breast implants, either saline or silicone, for an authentic-looking bust that is full, youthful and attractive.
 There are many different shapes and sizes for implants, and Dr. Nadeau will help you select the one that is just right for you.
 Implant surgery can be combined with a tissue expander or flap techniques for comprehensive results.

 Tissue expansion: Here, a device known as a tissue expander is placed beneath the breast skin to gradually stretch the area in order to make room for an implant.
 The process takes time, but it allows for quicker recovery than with flap techniques alone.